-In October 2009, the FASB issued ASU No. 2009-13 "Multiple-Deliverable Revenue Arrangements-a Consensus of the FASB Emerging Issues Task Force" ("ASU 2009-13") which updates ASC Topic 605, "Revenue Recognition."
+In October 2009, the FASB issued ASU No. 2009-13 "Multiple-Deliverable Revenue Arrangements - a Consensus of the FASB Emerging Issues Task Force" ("ASU 2009-13") which updates ASC Topic 605, "Revenue Recognition."
 ASU 2009-13 provides another alternative for determining the selling price of deliverables and will allow companies to allocate arrangement consideration in multiple deliverable arrangements in a manner that better reflects the transaction's economics and could result in earlier revenue recognition.
-ASU 2009-13 is effective for the Company prospectively for revenue arrangements entered into or materially modified on or after October 1, 2010; however, early adoption is permitted.
-The Company is currently evaluating the impact of adopting ASU 2009-13 on its financial statements.
+ASU 2009-13 was effective for the Company for revenue arrangements entered into or materially modified on or after October 1, 2010.
+The adoption of this guidance did not have an impact on the Company's results of operations, financial position or cash flows.

 In June 2009, the FASB issued ASU 2009-17, "Consolidations: Improvements to Financial Reporting by Enterprises Involved with Variable Interest Entities."
 ASU 2009-17, which amends ASC 810-10, "Consolidation", prescribes a qualitative model for identifying whether a company has a controlling financial interest in a variable interest entity ("VIE") and eliminates the quantitative model.
-The new model identifies two primary characteristics of a controlling financial interest: (1) provides a company with the power to direct significant activities of the VIE, and (2) obligates a company to absorb losses of and/or provides rights to receive benefits from the VIE.
+The new model identifies two primary characteristics of a controlling financial interest: (1) the interest provides a company with the power to direct significant activities of the VIE, and (2) the interest obligates a company to absorb losses of and/or provides rights to receive benefits from the VIE.
 ASU 2009-17 requires a company to reassess on an ongoing basis whether it holds a controlling financial interest in a VIE.
 A company that holds a controlling financial interest is deemed to be the primary beneficiary of the VIE and is required to consolidate the VIE.
 ASU 2009-17 is effective as of the beginning of each reporting entity's first annual reporting period that begins after November 15, 2009, which for the Company was September 1, 2010.
 The adoption of this guidance did not have an impact on the Company's results of operations, financial position or cash flows.

 Reclassifications.
-Certain amounts in the February 28, 2010 financial statements have been reclassified to conform to the current presentation.
+Certain amounts in the May 31, 2010 financial statements have been reclassified to conform to the current presentation.